-Josefina Silva is a member of the Bright Beginnings’ Collaborative Action Team (CAT) in the community of Greenfield.
-She started her 25-year career in education as a first grade teacher and has spent the last 8 years working as a pre-school coordinator focusing on early education.
+Josefina Silva is a former member of the Bright Beginnings’ Collaborative Action Team (CAT) in the community of Greenfield.
+She started her 25-year career in education as a first grade teacher and has spent years working as a pre-school coordinator focusing on early education.

 As a pre-K educator, Josefina began working with First 5 of Monterey County early on to help build community partnerships in Greenfield.
 It was always a dream of hers to bring something like Bright Beginnings into the community.
 Josefina and her team worked hard to prove that Greenfield needed Bright Beginnings to help strengthen and enhance the lives of children in their community.